Sam Huff Player Props: Rangers vs. White Sox

 Sam Huff At The Plate

-- Huff has a home run and two walks while hitting .130.
+- Huff is batting .214 with a double, a home run and two walks.

-- Huff has a base hit in three of 11 games played this year (27.3%), but no multi-hit games.
+- Huff has had a base hit in four of 12 games this season, and multiple hits once.

-- Huff has picked up an RBI twice this year, but just one in each of those games.
+- Huff has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.